Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "There’s this whole legal… *thing* with Julian’s grampa’s place.
 He could lose the house if it goes against him, and this place is real important to him."

 Xiù sighed.
 "So if you sign a deal with them, Byron Group sorts it all out?" she asked.
-“That kind of manipulation is why I hit that guy.”
+"That kind of manipulation is why I hit that guy."

 "Manipulation it might be."
 Allison agreed.
-“But it sounded like everyone’s gonna get what they want.”
+"But it sounded like everyone’s gonna get what they want."

 "Do I get to hit him again?"